rsinghlab/DRIFT/README.md

 # DRIFT
-iffusion-based Representation Integration for Foundation models in spatial Transcriptomics
+Diffusion-based Representation Integration for Foundation models in spatial Transcriptomics